Heterogeneous Graph Neural Network on Semantic Tree: Conclusion

-In this paper, we present \NAME, a novel Graph Neural Network for heterogeneous graphs. \NAME is based on the observation that existing HGNNs ignore a tree hierarchy among metapaths, which is naturally constituted by different node types and relation types. \NAME builds a semantic tree structure to capture the hierarchy among metapaths and proposes a novel subtree attention mechanism to encode the resulting semantic tree.
+In this paper, we present a novel HGNN, \NAME, based on the observation that existing HGNNs ignore a tree hierarchy among metapaths, which is naturally constituted by different node types and relation types. \NAME builds a semantic tree structure to capture the hierarchy among metapaths and proposes a novel subtree attention mechanism to encode the semantic tree.
 Compared with existing tree-encoding techniques that weight the contribution of children nodes based on similarity to the parent node, subtree attention in \NAME can model the broader local structure of parent nodes and children nodes.
-The evaluation shows that \NAME is able to outperform state-of-the-art baselines on open benchmarks and efficiently scale to large real-world graphs with millions of nodes and edges.
-A future direction is to generalize the semantic tree structure to not only scalable HGNNs but also HGNNs with multi-layer aggregation, which performs a more fine-grained encoding on semantics and the semantic tree structure could bring additional benefits.
+The evaluation shows that \NAME can outperform state-of-the-art baselines on open benchmarks and efficiently scale to large real-world graphs.